abhishek-0409/abhishek-0409/README.md

-# 🚀 Abhishek Kumar – React Native Developer
+# 🚀 Abhishek Kumar - React Native Developer

-React Native developer focused on building scalable, production-grade mobile applications using **Expo** and **TypeScript**.
-Strong in designing offline-first systems, optimizing performance, and integrating real-time and cloud-driven features for cross-platform apps.
+React Native developer focused on building scalable, production-grade mobile and web applications using **Expo**, **NestJS**, and modern JavaScript frameworks.
+Strong in real-time systems, backend API integration, performance optimization, and building user-focused products with clean, maintainable architecture.

 ---

 ## 🧠 What I Do

-- Build cross-platform mobile apps with clean architecture (MVVM)
+- Build cross-platform mobile apps with scalable frontend and backend architecture
-- Design offline-first experiences with persistent state management
+- Develop real-time features using WebSockets, Socket.IO, and WebRTC
-- Integrate REST APIs, Firebase, and real-time WebSocket systems
+- Design secure authentication and session management flows
-- Optimize performance, UI rendering, and asynchronous data flow
+- Integrate backend APIs, databases, and caching layers for production-ready apps
-- Focus on problem-solving and production-readiness, not just implementation
+- Focus on performance, clean UI, and practical problem-solving

 ---